-Most people do not understand the legal system, and are not equipped to protect their rights when they are arrested.
-You have many rights under both the Constitution of the United States and the Tennessee Constitution, but the police only have to read you your "Miranda Rights," and only under certain circumstances.
-They will not tell you all of your rights.
-If you are under arrest, the police are not your friends.
+Most people do not understand the legal system and are not equipped to protect their rights when in contact with law enforcement officers.
+You have a multitude of rights under both the Constitution of the United States of America and the Tennessee Constitution.
+However, during a legal arrest, the police only have to read you your "Miranda Rights" and only under certain circumstances.
+They will not tell you all of your rights and whether or not they have violated those rights.
+Always remember: if you are stopped by the police, the police are not your friends.
 They are allowed to lie to you.
-They are allowed to do almost anything to get you to incriminate yourself further.
-If you are arrested, the only thing that you should say is "I want to speak to a lawyer."
-Hiring a lawyer is the only way to be sure that your rights are protected.
+They are allowed to do almost anything to get you to incriminate yourself or others.
+You are under NO obligation to share ANY information with the police that may lead to your arrest.

 Too many times, people accused of crimes speak to the police and admit things that they shouldn't.
-Whether you or a loved one are accused of driving under the influence of drugs or alcohol, shoplifting, or something much more serious, it is important that you protect yourself by saying NOTHING to the police without an attorney.
+Whether you or a loved one are accused of driving under the influence of drugs or alcohol, shoplifting, or something much more serious, it is important that you protect yourself by saying NOTHING to the police without an attorney present.

 Disclaimer: Use of this website does not constitute legal advice and does not create an attorney-client relationship.
 Any communication between Matuszak Law and any person or entity does not establish an attorney-client relationship and should not be construed as legal advice.